A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 - painters tape and paper (optional)

-The very first step is determining the size of your barn door.
-You need to decide if you will be having a single barn door or a double.
+The first step is determining the size of your barn door.
+You need to decide if you want a single barn door or a double.
 This tutorial is about building a double barn door, but the concept is the same.

 Measure the size of the opening.
 Mine was 47.5″ wide.

-For how tall of a door you need, you first will need to purchase the sliding door hardware.
-Then check the measuring instructions from the manufacture to determine the height of your door.
+To determine the height of the door, you first need to purchase the sliding door hardware.
+Then, check the measuring instructions from the manufacturer to calculate the height of your door.

-SIDE NOTE: I didn’t do this, and my door is shorter then I would have liked, so please check your hardware.
+SIDE NOTE: I didn’t do this, and my door is shorter then I would have liked, so please check your hardware instructions.

-Before you begin building your sliding door, you need to create your plan.
+Before you build your sliding doors, you need to create your plan.